agutiernc/contributor_assistant/README.md

 ---

-Thanks to [DataTalk's Club LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) for their excellent course and for giving me the knowledge on LLM/RAG.
+Thanks to [Data Talk's Club LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) for their excellent course.

+And a big thanks to [Hack for LA](https://www.hackforla.org).